 Don’t blame yourself when your cat’s life comes to an end.
 Don’t blame your vet either.
 Medical professionals will do everything they can to keep your cat alive.
 But, unfortunately, bad things can and do happen.

 Will My Cat Be Euthanized if I Can’t Afford the Vet Bill?

 Are you able to cover the cost?
-If not, your vet may need to euthanize your pet in an act of compassion.
+If not, your vet may need to euthanize your pet as an act of compassion.
 Expecting a pet to live with a painful condition is unreasonable and unrealistic.
 For an idea of what treatment costs:

 - Cancer – $2,000 – $6,000